 Working for a nonprofit organization, you learn how to pick and choose your battles.

-There are the small ones, like deciding if you should say something to your teammate about their less-than-stellar proofreading.
-Or sending that email about keeping the office microwave clean!
+There’s the small stuff – like deciding if you should tell your peer about their less-than-stellar proofreading.
+Or sending a mass email about the office microwave.

-But as you get further in your career, bigger battles fall onto your lap.
-You might find yourself convincing your org to implement new system, proposing a shift in how your org executes its mission, or even moral conversations around diversity and ethics.
+But as you progress in your career, bigger battles fall onto your lap.
+You might find yourself convincing your org to work in a new way – be it around technology, your mission, or ethics.

-And it’s not easy!
-Because just like with learning to say no, it takes careful thought and maneuvering to take a professional stand of any kind.
-But some battles are worth the risk. and it’s on us to identify those moments.
+Just like with learning to say no, it takes careful thought and maneuvering to take a professional stand of any kind.
+But some battles are worth the fight.

 1. Being right doesn’t make every battle worth it.

-The righteous path isn’t always the most effective, productive, or self-care friendly.
-Remember that.
+Remember that the righteous path isn’t always the most effective or self-care friendly.

 2. You are not your org’s savior.

-It is not your job to create lasting change overnight, unless you’re the ED – and even then, you shouldn’t be doing that all alone.
+It’s not your job to create lasting change overnight, unless you’re the ED herself.
+And even then, you shouldn’t be doing that all alone.

 3. Right is right, but timing matters.

-4. You can be on the right side of an argument and still be wrong in your approach.
+4. You can be on the right side of an argument, but wrong in your approach.

 How you do things matters, almost as much as what you’re trying to do.
-So when you hear yourself getting dismissive, insistent, or even rude, take a step back.
+So when you hear yourself getting dismissive or rude, take a step back.

-Question #1: Is this a battle you really want to wage?
+Question #1: Is this a battle I want to wage?

-Don’t take this question as discouragement!
-Emotions & situations just have this funny way of convincing us that something is a good idea in the heat of the moment.
+Now this isn’t to discourage you!
+Situations just have this funny way of convincing us that something is a good idea in the heat of a moment.
 Even if it’s not.

-What you need to do is figure out if the way you feel right now is going to be the way you feel 3 minutes/weeks/years from now, too.
+You’ve got to figure out if the way you feel right now is going to be the same way you feel 3 minutes/weeks/years from now too.

-And while you’re reflecting on this question, consider these factors:
+And while you reflect on this question, consider these factors:

 Your position is one half of the equation.
 The other is the way your org operates.

-To determine if this is the right battle, look at your gains/losses ratio!
-If the benefits of your best-case scenario outweigh the consequences of your worst, then you’ve got something here.
+So look at your “gain-to-loss” ratio.
+Do the benefits of your best-case scenario outweigh the consequences of your worst-case scenario?